Pavlo-UK/Positioning/README.md

 # 🧠 Positioning GPT Seeds
+> All Positioning Seeds are now hosted at [www.pavlo.uk](https://www.pavlo.uk)
+> This ensures optimal compatibility across tools and AI modules.

 High-precision GPT Seeds for the **Positioning lifestyle** — structured wisdom, language architecture, and modular logic for fatherhood, influence, and autonomy.